mse2026012-Harshitha/awesome-llm-factual-accuracy/README.md

 Scientific factuality is particularly challenging because scientific knowledge is specialized, evidence-dependent, quantitative, uncertain, and continuously changing.
 A reliable evaluation system therefore needs to examine more than conventional question-answering accuracy.
 It should consider whether individual claims are factually correct, whether reasoning is valid, whether retrieved or cited evidence actually supports the claims, and whether the model appropriately communicates uncertainty.

 Existing resources address different parts of this problem.
 MMLU and ARC evaluate broad knowledge and reasoning, while GPQA focuses on difficult graduate-level scientific questions.
-PubMedQA and BioASQ address biomedical question answering, and SciFact and SciFact-Open evaluate scientific claim verification and evidence retrieval.
+PubMedQA and BioASQ address biomedical question answering, and SciFact evaluates scientific claim verification and evidence retrieval.
 Other approaches such as FActScore, SelfCheckGPT, Retrieval-Augmented Generation (RAG), Chain-of-Verification, and ARES address factuality measurement, hallucination detection, verification, and automated evaluation.

 The central direction of this repository is therefore **multidimensional scientific reliability evaluation**.
 A strong benchmark should combine domain-balanced expert questions, open-ended generation, claim verification, evidence retrieval, citation verification, calibration, abstention, and temporal robustness rather than relying on a single accuracy score.